 The reality is that while anyone can write an email, not everyone can do so effectively.
-Unfortunately, for the people on the receiving end, that can lead to confusion, mistakes, inaction, and even poor customer engagement.
+For the people on the receiving end, that leads to confusion, mistakes, inaction, and even poor customer engagement.
 The good news is that writing effective emails isn’t rocket science.
 It’s just a matter of taking a disciplined approach and following a basic formula.

 Let’s break that formula down into four steps.

 The subject line of your email is the one chance you have to grab someone’s attention.
 And when you’re writing to an audience that isn’t obligated to read your messages, you need to follow some best practices.
 For example: